 Whitening of your teeth by your dentist returns stained, darkened teeth to their original brilliance.
 Foods and drinks like coffee, berries, wine and tea can stain your teeth as part of daily living.
 Cigarettes, aging and trauma can also cause stains your toothbrush cannot remove.

 For teeth whitening, your dentist uses a peroxide-based material that provides instant results for a more youthful, brighter smile.
 This is one of the most common dental procedures today.

-Contact Smooth Sailing Dentistry for Your Common Dental Procedures
+Contact S. Keith Mahan, DDS for Your Common Dental Procedures

-For all of your family’s dentistry needs, call Smooth Sailing Dentistry at 407-706-3873 for a consultation appointment.
+For all of your family’s dentistry needs, call S. Keith Mahan, DDS at 407-841-7241 for a consultation appointment.